frankhart2018/typy/Doc/library/asyncio-task.rst

    *timeout* (a float or int), if specified, can be used to control the maximum number of seconds to wait before returning.

-   Note that this function does not raise :exc:`TimeoutError`.
+   Note that this function does not raise :exc:`asyncio.TimeoutError`.
    Futures or Tasks that aren't done when the timeout occurs are simply returned in the second set.